 In a startup, there are many more expenses than what meets the eye.
 Due to a lack of experience or guidance founders often miss many expenses which a startup inculcates.
 As a result, all the follow-up calculations prove to be ineffective and the startups end up missing the targets by a huge margin.

 Practically it is not possible to come up with a perfect number for your expenses as there are many variables and many other unexpected expenses.
 Hence the idea is to be as close as possible and unearth as many possible expenses as possible.
 Some of the most missed expenses are:

-- Founder’s Salary, company’s salary, Employee’s Salary and your profit they are all separate entities,
+- Founder’s Salary, company’s salary, Employee’s Salary, and your profit are all separate entities,

 - Employee Birthday celebrations, Festive celebrations, etc, are all your monthly costs,